mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 Improvements
 ############
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` now accepts a sequence of input workspaces, combining them to reduce to a single spectrum.
-- :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` is fixed when treating more than one scans merged.
+- :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` is corrected when treating multiple scans merged.

 Bugfixes
 ########